haiodo/Tenniarb/sources/macos/Tenniarb/docs/readme.md

 ![](./Images/elements_menu.png)

-* Using (+), (-) buttons oon top of logical structure, will add child item to selected top level item or delete child item.
+* Using (+), (-) buttons on top of logical structure, will add child item to selected top level item or delete child item.
 All this operations are support undo & redo.

 * Drag & Drop - could be used to organize items.